 Even the children in the room were quiet, which both impressed and saddened Toad.
 Sad that they had to be raised under such conditions.
 But, it was a condition that Toad had seen in many countries, even his own.

-If the informer discovered the meeting in progress, a police investigation and more arrests would be just the beginning.
+If the informant discovered the meeting in progress, a police investigation and more arrests would be just the beginning.
 The community center might even be closed, and the Christians would be blamed.